ms-johnalex/intro-to-graphrag/README.md

 # Intro to GraphRAG using LangChain and Neo4j

 Welcome to my Intro to GraphRAG presentation repo!
-You'll find the demo files here.
+You'll find setup intructions, demo files, and resources for further learning.

 ## Setup